hmr/gpprofiles/README.md

-# gpprofile(General Purpose Profiles for BASH)
+# gpprofile(General Purpose Profiles for GNU Bash)
 My version of unix profiles.

 ## How to use
-Clone this repository and run 'install.sh'
+Clone or update(pull) this repository and run 'install.sh'

 ## After installation advices